 Use it for discovery, not verification.

-Create specific specifications: exact dimensions, materials with grades, quality standards, packaging, realistic quantities.
+Create specific specifications: exact dimensions, materials with grades, quality standards, packaging, and realistic quantities.

-Research UK compliance requirements first.
+Research UK product compliance requirements first.
 Search Alibaba, Global Sources, and Made-in-China.
-Build a shortlist of factories with 5+ years, certifications, and export experience.
+Build a shortlist of factories with 5+ years' experience, relevant certifications, and export experience.

 Don't send: "What's your best price?"